Dr. Richard Abels,

 literature.
 All of the Arthurian romances depict heroes as champions at

-probably similar sorts of war games in the 10th century, tournaments as such
+similar sorts of war games in the 10th century, tournaments as such seem to

-seem to have arisen toward the end of the 11th or beg. of 12th century as part
+have arisen toward the end of the 11th or beg. of 12th century as part of the

 William Marshal's career reflects the importance of tournaments for knights.
 The History of William the Marshal mentions sixteen tournaments in which William participated between 1167 and 1183.
 As David Crouch points out, most late twelfth-century tournaments were small scale, with about 20 or so knights divided into two teams.
 William Marshal was a professional tournament knight.
 Between 1177 and 1179 he entered into a formal partnership with Roger de Gaugie, another “bachelor” (landless knight) in the Young King Henry’s household, to go on the tournament circuit and split their takings.
 According to a list kept by Wigain, the Young King's clerk, the two between them captured 103 knights in the course of 10 months.
 In one tournament William Marshal captured ten knights along with their twelve horses.

-Champagne and Flanders, gained reputation and prestige from their patronage of
+Counts of Champagne and Flanders, gained reputation and prestige from their

-tournaments, while the ordinary knights gained fame, glory, possibility of
+patronage of tournaments, while the ordinary knights gained fame, glory,

-material gain (in the form of horses, trappings, armor, and ransom)--or loss--,
+possibility of material gain (in the form of horses, trappings, armor, and

-GROUNDS FOR WAR, AS OPPORTUNITIES FOR OBTAINING BOOTY AND PRESTIGE, AS SOCIAL GATHERINGS
+AS TRAINING GROUNDS FOR WAR, AS OPPORTUNITIES FOR OBTAINING BOOTY AND PRESTIGE,

 B. EVOLUTION OF THE TOURNAMENT:

-mimics the social history of the medieval aristocracy.
-The tournment
+tournaments mimics the social history of the medieval aristocracy.
+The tournament

 of the twelfth century was largely a military affair, meant to give knights